todogroup/awesome-ospo/README.md

 - [zanata](https://github.com/zanata/zanata-platform) - Zanata is a web-based system for translators to translate documentation and software online using a web browser.
 - [Weblate](https://weblate.org/) - Weblate is a free web-based translation management system.

+## Websites and Documentation

+- [Docusaurus](https://docusaurus.io) - Docusaurus is a React-based static site generator, specifically developed to more easily help create and maintain open source websites.
+- [GatsbyJS](https://www.gatsbyjs.org/) - Gatsby is a site generator that allows you to build fast websites and apps with React.
+- [VuePress](https://vuepress.vuejs.org/) - VuePress is a minimalistic Vue-based static site generator, optimized for writing technical documentation.

 # License

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/) © Contributors 2016-2018